Naseem Hamed: Early life

-Hamed was born in Sheffield, Yorkshire, England to Yemeni parents, in 1974.
+Hamed was born in February 1974 in Sheffield, South Yorkshire, England, to Yemeni parents in a shop owned by his father.
 He grew up with eight siblings.
+He attended Hinde House Comprehensive School.
 A protege of Brendan Ingle's Wincobank gym, his talent and flashy southpaw style marked him out from an early age.

 Professional career

-Early years
+Early career

 Hamed started boxing professionally at flyweight in 1992.
 He soon began rising through the ranks as he knocked out a series of opponents in the opening rounds.
 At age 20, he won the European bantamweight title, comprehensively beating the beleaguered Vincenzo Belcastro over twelve rounds.
 After one defence he won the WBC International super bantamweight title in 1994, overwhelming Freddy Cruz in Sheffield, whom he severely punished and stopped in six rounds.
 Hamed's popularity grew, his unorthodox style winning a large fan base and his boxing antics generating a large group of detractors.
 After signing for Frank Warren, Hamed, employing more spectacular entrances, knocked out better opposition in Enrique Angeles and Juan Polo Pérez, both within two rounds.

-World featherweight champion
+WBO featherweight champion

 Hamed vs. Robinson

 Later in 1995, after controversially being named the WBO #1 featherweight contender (despite never having boxed at that weight), Hamed moved up to face Wales' defending WBO champion Steve Robinson.
 After dominating the bout and scoring a knockdown in round 5, Hamed won the title when the referee stopped the fight in round 8 after Robinson was caught with a left hook that dropped him spectacularly.
 The fight was held in front of Robinson's home crowd at the rugby ground, Cardiff Arms Park, with rain pouring down on the fighters and the ring.
 This was also the first bout where Hamed badly injured his hand, a problem that would continue for the rest of his career.